BRUCE CANEPA’S TOP 10

 In 1980 and ’81, Bruce returned to Daytona with Gianpiero Moretti in the famous MOMO team Porsche 935.
 They also raced at Mid Ohio and Riverside.
 Bruce tried his hand at the Pikes Peak International Hill Climb with his own design twin-turbo-powered open wheeler—he qualified first and finished an amazing second overall.

-The following year, he was back at Daytona teamed with Bobby Rahal and Jim Trueman in the very first March GTP “Ground Effects” Prototype.
+The following year, Bruce was back at Daytona teamed with Bobby Rahal and Jim Trueman in the very first March GTP “Ground Effects” Prototype.
 He also opened Bruce Canepa Motorcars handling Audi, BMW, Lamborghini, Maserati and of course, Porsche automobiles.

 Bruce has always been good at seeing a niche in the market and in ’82 he opened Canepa Design.
 The following year he began redesigning Kenworth big rigs that led, in 1985, to his purchase of Concept Transporters.
 That year he also drove the Eletrodyne Lola T600 at the Riverside 6 Hours.